School-Based Professional Development Programs for Beginning Teachers

 The Extent, Types of Forms, and Effectiveness

-An OECD (Organisation for Economic Cooperation and Development) report on teachers (Schleicher, 2011) shows that the extent of in-service teacher education varies greatly across and within countries.
+An Organisation for Economic Cooperation and Development (OECD) report on teachers (Schleicher, 2011) shows that the extent of in-service teacher education varies greatly across and within countries.
 In some countries, ongoing professional development already plays an important role—for example, in the Chinese province of Shanghai, each teacher is expected to engage in 240 hours of professional development within five years.
 Singapore provides teachers with an entitlement of 100 hours of professional development per year to keep up with the rapid changes occurring in the world and to be able to improve their practice.
-Results from the first round of TALIS (Teaching and Learning International Survey), implemented in 2007–2008, show that across countries almost 90% of teachers participated in some form of professional development over an 18-month period and, on average, spent just under one day per month in professional development (OECD, 2009).
+Results from the first round of Teaching and Learning International Survey (TALIS), implemented in 2007–2008, show that across countries almost 90% of teachers participated in some form of professional development over an 18-month period and, on average, spent just under one day per month in professional development (OECD, 2009).
 However, this TALIS study shows that there is considerable variation in the incidence and intensity of teacher participation in professional development both across and within countries.
 Regarding teacher age, we should notice that older teachers tend to engage in less professional development than younger ones.

-Organizational partnership models are connected with such types of professional development as the following (Villegas-Reimers, 2003, p.
-70):
+Organizational partnership models are connected with professional development that include the following:

-Within small group or individual models, one can distinguish the following types of professional development as the following (Villegas-Reimers, 2003, p.
-70):
+Within small group or individual models, one can distinguish the following types of professional development:

 • Skill-development model;

 • Action research